Army and Air Force undergo static load training on C-17

-Members of Indiana National Guard’s 53rd Civil Support Team, Indianapolis, and the 89th Airlift Squadron, Wright-Patterson AFB, Ohio undergo static load training to properly load vehicles into C-17 Globemaster III at WPAFB, Ohio May 2, 2022.
-They loaded a variety of heavy duty trucks and Ford F450s with trailers into the aircraft.
+Airman 1st Class August Russ, 89th Airlift Squadron loadmaster, marshals a vehicle out of a C-17 Globemaster III during static load training at Wright-Patterson AFB, Ohio, May 2, 2022.
+Members of Indiana National Guard’s 53rd Civil Support Team, Indianapolis, and the 89th AS, Wright-Patterson AFB, Ohio loaded a variety of heavy duty trucks and Ford F450s with trailers into the aircraft.

 |Date Taken: